 If you are serious about studying kendo, the following information is essential for getting started.
 Tesshin Dojo Instructors teach on a volunteer bases solely for the benefit, growth, and improvement of Kendo.

 Kendo Fees are due bi-yearly September 1st and February 1st

-Family (Unlimited family at the same address) – $500/Yearly on Sept 1st
+Family (Up to four people at the same address) – $500/Yearly on Sept 1st

 All members are required to join and pay yearly membership fees to the Canadian Kendo Federation (CKF) an annual fee of $50.
 (Junior students 15 years and under $15)